DaGenix/netrange/README.md

-The `merge` subcommand will read in a list of IP ranges from the given file (or STDIN if no file is provided), merge adjacent ranges, and then print the resulting ranges to STDOUT.
+The `merge` subcommand will read in a list of IP ranges from the given file (or STDIN if no file is "-"), merge adjacent ranges, and then print the resulting ranges to STDOUT.

 ```sh